killakalle/8anu_Exploration/Capstone_Report.md

 The _Silhouette Score_ is a suitable way to find out the number of clusters we should aim for using K-Means.
 Through K-Means we hope to achieve a clustering of climbers based on their similarity.
 Climbers within the same cluster should then have a high probability of giving high ratings to the same routes.

-### Benchmark
+### OK - Benchmark
+`start Udacity`
 In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
 The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
 Questions to ask yourself when writing this section:
 - _Has some result or value been provided that acts as a benchmark for measuring performance?_
 - _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_
+`end Udacity`

+As a benchmark we'll use a __random recommender__, i.e. for a given user, any route will be given a random rating from 1, 2 or 3 stars.
+This will be our quantitative measurement to compare against.
+Results for this benchmark (RMSE) will be obtained during implementation as data pre-processing is required.
+For a __qualitative benchmark__, we'll compare results to the recommendations by climbing magazine _klettern.de_.

 ## III.
 Methodology
 _(approx. 3-5 pages)_